Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Keep your eyes on the stars, but remember to keep your feet on the ground."
+> "Quality is more important than quantity.
+One home run is much better than two doubles."
-> — **Theodore Roosevelt**
+> — **Steve Jobs**

 ---